NAIDOC Week 2025

 Progressing reconciliation

-At Curtin, we have a long history of leading reconciliation in higher education.
-We have been delivering education programs with Aboriginal and Torres Strait Islander peoples since the 1970s, and in 2008 joined the national Reconciliation Action Plan (RAP) program, becoming the first teaching and research institution to develop and implement a RAP.
+At Curtin, we have a long history of commitment to reconciliation in higher education.
+We have been delivering education programs with Aboriginal and Torres Strait Islander peoples since the 1970s, and First Nations and non-Indigenous staff and students at Curtin have continued to work together to shape learning, teaching and research.